ggmohanasundaram/deloitte/README.md

 Use Cases
 ---------

-   1. A consumer may periodically (every 5 minutes) consume the API to enable it (the consumer) to maintain a copy of the provider API's customers (the API represents the system of record).
+UseCase 1: A consumer may periodically (every 5 minutes) consume the API to enable it (the consumer) to maintain a copy of the provider API's customers (the API represents the system of record).

       Step 1 : The external customers will be given client id as "deloitte.external".